The spatial parts of your project can be defined and specified in the tree Spaces & locations.

 This can all be done by using the presented buttons in your screen.
 For a general explanation about these buttons, click here.

-Typically, a spatial break-down is structured as follows:
+Typically, a spatial break-down for a building project is structured as follows:

-- You often start with a building object as the top object of your tree (assuming your project concerns a building).
+- You often start with a building object as the top object of your tree.

 - Next, there are likely to be one or two levels groups of spaces which can be used to cluster spaces of a particular kind (e.g. meeting spaces), or for a particular user (e.g. department A or B).

 - And, ultimately, at the lowest level there will be spaces with all the specific requirements.

 - Outdoor spaces are often located on the same level as the building, unless it concerns outdoor spaces that are part of the building (e.g. roof terrace).

 Making such a break-down is also referred to as a processes of decomposition, in which you start with a top object (e.g. building), which is step-by-step, divides up until smaller parts.
 These parts become more concrete, more detailed and more ‘material’ as you work you way down the decomposition structure.

 Structure for infrastructure projects

 There are obviously many different kinds of infrastructure projects, but if we focus on ‘connections’ (a road, a rail link, tunnel, …), you spatial ‘tree’ will typically look something like this: